 Buses

-Buses are a popular mode of transport in Hong Kong, especially for people who don’t live near the MTR lines.
+Buses are a popular mode of transport in Hong Kong, particularly for people who don’t live near the MTR lines.
 They are usually less packed than the MTR, but are subject to the same slow-moving traffic as private vehicles.

 Trams